Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 EngageIDE is an IDE for building PC desktop GUI apps
 based on a simple keyboard-focused GUI called EngageUI.
 EngageIDE is implemented using the cross-platform wxWidgets libraries.
+EngageIDE can be used to produce apps in C++ using wxWidgets and the EngageUI toolkit
-Hence apps built using EngageIDE run on Linux, Windows and OSX.
+that run on Linux, Windows and OSX through a single codebase.
-It has about 10KLOC so it's not too big to modify and loads instantly.
+It has about 15KLOC so it's not too big to modify and loads instantly.
 It is fairly well documented based on its own documentation system.
-Its not ready yet but will be a ready to use IDE.

 1. <b>No mouse usage, keyboard-only interface</b>.
 EngageIDE does not use the mouse.